To generously donate any amount, click HERE.

 We partner with Science Venture (a program based at the University of Victoria) to be able to deliver science camps in Nuu-chah-nulth communities.
 Donations are collected through the University of Victoria website, on the Science Venture page.

 Donating $125 will send one child to camp.
 To donate any amount, click HERE.

 To send your gift by cheque, please mail a cheque payable to the University of Victoria to the following address:

 Your contribution will help us bring science camps to Nuu-chah-nulth communities and allow a child to spend one week learning about biology, chemistry, physics, engineering (including traditional ocean knowledge) in an engaging way.
 These early experiences can greatly impact a kid’s life and positively influence his or her life choices.

-Last summer, 135 children from Ditidaht, Ehattesaht, Hupacasath & Uchucklesaht, Mowachaht/Muchalaht, Tla-o-qui-aht and Tseshaht First Nations participated in Uu-a-thluk science camps.
+Last summer, approximately 100 children from Ehattesaht/Chinehkint, Hupacasath, Uchucklesaht, Mowachaht/Muchalaht, Tla-o-qui-aht, Tseshaht and Ahousaht First Nations participated in Uu-a-thluk science camps.
 Since 2005, Science Venture and the University of Victoria have partnered with Uu-a-thluk to bring a combination of science and Nuu-chah-nulth cultural knowledge to kids in Nuu-chah-nulth communities.
 Currently, Nuu-chah-nulth people are under-represented in careers like fisheries, aquatic biology and management.
 Science camps help foster interest in these areas, while allowing for hands-on learning experiences.